 Sally casually looked away, twirling a curl.
 “Oh, I don’t know,” she said, letting her eyes rest on the artwork, the flowers, a random face in the crowd, and found another excuse to laugh.
 Carefully turning her profile, she crossed her legs like her friends had practiced in middle school.

 |The reader is left to figure out what’s going on, which is more engaging for a story.
 There is tension, and even a bit of character development.

 The original version of Sally’s story tells me a few specific but isolated details — for instance, the color of the stranger’s shirt.
 But is that detail important?
 (It’s not.)
 Without coming right out and saying “Sally was attracted to the man,” the revision shows a series of different details (Sally notices the shirt, then wonders what it feels like) that come together to form a pattern– but the author does not come right out and announce what the pattern means.

-Is Sally a sultry temptress at an embassy dinner, or a knobby-kneed waif about to embarrass herself at a high school dance?
+Is Sally a sultry spy at an embassy dinner, or a knobby-kneed teen about to face a humiliating rejection?
 At this point, we can only imagine — and that keeps us reading.

 4) Show with Informative Details and/or Emotional Language